 Simple English definitions for legal terms

-Read a random definition: affiliation order
+Read a random definition: disposable earnings

 A custodial account is a type of bank account that is managed by an adult for the benefit of a child.
 The adult is responsible for making deposits and withdrawals, but the money belongs to the child.
 Custodial interference is when someone takes a child away from their legal guardian or prevents them from seeing their guardian.
 This is against the law and can result in legal action.